The British (TV series): Episode 3, Revolution

-This episode takes us from the Tudors and the Stuarts right through to the parliamentary revolution.
+This episode takes viewers from the Tudors and the Stuarts right through to the parliamentary revolution.
 The episode opens in 1539, at Glastonbury Abbey, during the Dissolution of the Monasteries in England.
 A lieutenant of Henry VIII of England has arrived to loot and to uncover evidence of high treason, on orders of the King.
 Instances such as this started happening due to Henry VIII's recent divorce, resulting in England becoming a Protestant country.
 Henry VIII's outright defiance of the papacy at this time caused outrage in Catholic Europe.
-This episode explores how technological advancements, such as the Caxton Press defined Henry VIII's reign, and how, ultimately, all this led to the English Civil War and the subsequent downfall of Charles I. This episode featured an appearance from Russel Brand.
+This episode explores how technological advancements, such as the Caxton Press defined Henry VIII's reign, and how, ultimately, all this led to the English Civil War and the subsequent downfall of Charles I. This episode featured an appearance from Russell Brand.

 Episode 4, Dirty Money

 This episode explores how money shaped the transformation of modern Britain.
 The episode opens with historian Jeremy Black explaining the rise of English coffeehouses in the 17th and 18th centuries.
 Beginning in 1666, this is where the upper classes gathered and discussed culture, news and gossip of the day.
 The beginnings of these coffeehouses ties in with the Great Fire of London, which is also discussed in this episode.
 A time jump of almost 60 years occurs to the formation of the Bank of England, which brought about British Colonization and the Atlantic slave trade, which leads to the abolition of slavery and the Battle of Trafalgar fought between England and Napoleon Bonaparte's French Empire.
 This episode features appearances from Frank Lampard, Jeremy Irons and Terry Wogan.